RedisAI/RedisAI/docs/commands.md

 ```

 ###String Tensors
-String tensors are tensors in which every element is a single C-string (null-terminated) in utf-8 format.
-A string element can be at any length, and it cannot contain another null-character except for the terminating one.
+String tensors are tensors in which every element is a single utf-8 string (may or may not be null-terminated).
+A string element can be at any length, and it cannot contain another null character except for the last one if it is a null-terminated string.
 A string tensor blob contains the encoded string elements concatenated, where the null character serves as a delimiter.
 Note that the size of string tensor blob equals to the total size of its elements, and it is not determined given the tensor's shapes (unlike in the rest of tensor types)

 **Examples**

 Here are two ways of creating the same 2X2 string tensor:
 ```
-redis> AI.TENSORSET my_str_tensor STRING 2 2 VALUES first second third forth
+redis> AI.TENSORSET my_str_tensor STRING 2 2 VALUES first second third fourth
 OK
-redis> AI.TENSORSET my_bool_tensor STRING 2 2 BLOB "first\x00second\x00third\x00forth\x00"
+redis> AI.TENSORSET my_bool_tensor STRING 2 2 BLOB "first\x00second\x00third\x00fourth\x00"
 OK
 ```